no-unwrap/no-unwrap/README.md

 and the two halves of that problem are usually held by different people.
 I want to be an engineer who can be trusted with both.

-Mostly heads-down; occasional contributions to projects I depend on or admire.
+Mostly heads-down; occasional contributions to projects I admire.

 ## Philosophy